 Due to the evolving nature of the pandemic, this advice may change.
 Where necessary, this may involve extension to relevant timeframes in locations where COVID-19 remains a relevant consideration.

 2. Overseas manufacturers

-All overseas manufacturers with an audit scheduled before 30 September 2020 will receive an automatic six-month extension to their current GMP compliance letter expiry date.
+All overseas manufacturers with an audit scheduled before 31 March 2021 (whether this was the original or the extended date) will receive an automatic six-month extension to their current GMP compliance letter expiry date.

 There are no changes to the terms of recognition of evidence of overseas GMP compliance.

 For domestic manufacturers with an audit due date before 31 March 2021 (whether this was the original or the extended date) the following advice applies.

 3.1.
 Automatic extension—the majority of manufacturers

 Domestic manufacturers with two or less major non-conformances will receive an automatic six-month extension to their audit due date.

 For example, if an audit was due by 1 November 2020, it would now be due by 1 May 2021.